rileychin/50.039-Deep-Learning-Project-Audio-Emotion-Classifier-with-Song-Recommendation/README.md

 - Versioning does not matter

 ## What is this?
-Utilizing the dataset from https://www.kaggle.com/datasets/ritika0111/emotion-detection-dataset, we created a neural network predictor that outputs songs based on the input speech given in english.
+Utilizing the dataset from https://www.kaggle.com/datasets/ritika0111/emotion-detection-dataset (refer to below for a downloaded version for easier reference), we created a neural network predictor that outputs songs based on the input speech given in english.
 The whole process is as follows

 ![image](https://user-images.githubusercontent.com/72377837/163773262-c69f630e-4f86-4a26-a3cf-b67d92d55c83.png)